lthole/Ethos-switch-maps/README.md

 This is an example for my Ng2 glider:
 ![ng 2m_example](https://github.com/user-attachments/assets/bf522c1d-4ac5-4dd2-99a3-18156efa92bd)

-You can find instructions in the 'instructions' folder.
+You can find instructions in the 'docs' folder.

 Examples are in the 'examples' folder.
 These are not suitable for loading in a radio, because they have a background layer.